vxcall/Dainsleif/README.md

 $ make
 ```

-Then you will have HACK4CSGO.dll in the build directory.
-Just play it with DLL injector:)
+### Either way you get the HACK4CSGO.dll, you can now inject it to the game with any DLL injector such as [GH injector](https://guidedhacking.com/resources/guided-hacking-dll-injector.4/) :)

-# Menu
+# Menu :green_book:

-**You're accessible to the hack menu by pressing INSERT key on your keyboard.**
+You're accessible to the hack menu by pressing **INSERT** key on your keyboard.

-This menu feature is one of the most unstable thing in this project now.
-You can use it yet any error or unexpected behavior can be occurred.
+**But you may only access it in game.
+Even though you press INSERT when you are in main menu, nothing happens**

 ![Hack menu](https://user-images.githubusercontent.com/33578715/88310005-c03ccd80-cd41-11ea-980e-a7f1fa639597.png)